wtsi-hgi/bsub_jupyter_lab/README.md

         http://node-10-4-1:53074/?token=ea9bba78eb0840154b45acfc90dc9395e66c8d6fbcb2d4be
 ```

-If you are working remotely, you need to be connected via VPN (contact ServiceDesk) to access the node, or use ssh tunneling.
-With the latter, try manually replacing `[node].sanger.ac.uk` with `[node].internal.sanger.ac.uk` .
+If you are working remotely, you need to be connected via VPN or use ssh tunneling to access the node from your web browser.
+With the latter, try manually replacing `[node].sanger.ac.uk` with `[node].internal.sanger.ac.uk` in the address.

 #### R libraries